-For those who are not aware, My Fair Lady is based on the beloved broadway stage hit.
-The film is filled with tremendous musical numbers along with witty and fast-paced dialogue.
+For those unaware, My Fair Lady is based on the beloved Broadway stage hit.
+The film is filled with tremendous musical numbers and witty and fast-paced dialogue.
 The musical numbers (be warned) are highly catchy, and many viewers will be singing the soundtrack after the first viewing.

-While the film has a lengthy runtime, it’s never noticeable as the pacing is wonderful and the plot is wildly entertaining at all times.
-On-screen characters are also highly enjoyable and likeable, especially Professor Higgins, who always expresses his frustrations about Eliza and yet has joy while being around her.
+While the film has a lengthy runtime, it’s never noticeable, as the pacing is terrific, and the plot is wildly entertaining at all times.
+The on-screen characters are also highly enjoyable and likeable, especially Professor Higgins, who always expresses his frustrations about Eliza and enjoys being around her.

 Thanks to Paramount Pictures, the film has recently received a 4K UHD release after being restored from the original 65mm with 96K resolution.
 Those who love music will adore hearing the soundtrack in a stunning 7.1 Dolby Atmos Audio track.

 Overall, if you’ve never seen this classic musical, you are truly missing out.
-With a wonderful story and fun musical numbers, My Fair Lady is simply a great time and perfect for all ages.
-The film contains fun and witty dialogue and many heartfelt moments that are bound to put a smile on any movie lover’s face.
+With a beautiful story and fun musical numbers, My Fair Lady is a great time and perfect for all ages.
+The film contains fun and witty dialogue and many heartfelt moments bound to put a smile on any movie lover’s face.
 The 4K release from Paramount is a must-own as it delivers a tremendous transfer and audio track that comes alive.

 24th October 2021